valenjet/upskill-in-testing-with-csharp/manuscript/ch02/chapter02.md

 ## Iteration 5

-Let's try to cover rounding scenarios.
+Let's write tests to cover some *rounding scenarios*.

-But there's something you need to know about floating-point arithmetic:
+Rounding scenarios are related to how computers handle floating-point arithmetic:
 * Any number that cannot be derived from exact powers of 2 cannot be accurately represented as a floating point number and requires approximation.
 * Occasionally, the closest approximation might be less than the actual number.

 Read more at [What Every Computer Scientist Should Know About Floating-Point Arithmetic](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html)

-But how do we find these special cases?
+But how do we find these scenarios and special cases?

 ### I5 - Step 1: Think (🤔)